microsoft/STL/README.md

 3. Change directories to a location where you'd like a clone of this STL repository.
 4. `git clone https://github.com/microsoft/STL`
 5. `cd STL`
-6. `git submodule update --init --progress llvm-project vcpkg`
+6. `git submodule update --init --progress llvm-project boost-math`
-7. `.\vcpkg\bootstrap-vcpkg.bat`
-8. `.\vcpkg\vcpkg.exe install boost-math:x86-windows boost-math:x64-windows`

 To build the x86 target: